DimensionDev/Maskbook/docs/rfc/000-External-plugin.md

 ### Permissions

-You might noticed there is no permissions in the manifest because all permissions are designed to be required dynamically.
+You might notice that there is no permission in the manifest because all permissions are designed to be requested dynamically.

 ### The "payload_preview" part

-To avoid code execution in the Mask Network extension itself and still render a plugin UI, we can provide some common templates to allow people to interpolate with.
+To avoid code execution in the Mask Network extension itself and still render a plugin UI, we can provide some common templates allowing developers to interpolate with.

 Here is an example of `./preview/Card_1.json`